 There are many people looking for available ways to convert protected AAC to MP3 on the internet.
 The truth is that unlike plain audio without DRM protection, protected AAC can't be easily converted to MP3 without a professional protection bypassing tool (which I am going to share with you in this post).
 Even though you can find some AAC to MP3 converters online, none of them supports converting protected AAC indeed.
 Because they are only equipped with a normal MP3 encoder but lack DRM-removal technology.

-To successfully get your protected iTunes AAC audio files converted to MP3, you will need the right tool, TuneFab iTunes Music Converter, which is able to convert iTunes songs, audiobooks, and podcasts to MP3 without hassle.
+To successfully get your protected AAC audio files converted to MP3, you will need the right tool, TuneFab iTunes Music Converter, which is able to convert streaming Apple Music, audiobooks, podcasts, and even iTunes-purchased songs to MP3 without hassle.

 Part 1: What Is Protected AAC Audio File?